-To add to this, central governments can print and destroy money as they like, however, cryptocurrencies have a pre-set supply, such as Bitcoin’s 21 million.
-Some people like to pass this technology off as a fad, or a scheme of getting rich quickly, but the reality of it is that these coins are the closest thing we have to a universal currency, and they are not going away any time soon.
+Some people like to pass this technology off as a fad, or a scheme of getting rich quickly, but the reality of it is that these coins are the closest thing we have to a universal currency, and many believe that they are not going away any time soon.

 Banking the unbanked

 Currently, in the world, there are a whopping 1.7 billion adults who still don’t have access to a bank account.